Establishing effective flexible working

 Dealing with negativity

 • Why are some individuals expressing negativity?
 Speak to them and talk about their concerns.
 Could it be because they are expected to pick up more work or regularly stay later to provide cover?
-Flexible working should not impact negatively on others and this includes the manager too.
+Flexible working should not impact negatively on others and this includes the line manager too.

 • When accommodating a request there may be a re-jigging of responsibilities amongst the team but there should not be a loading of extra responsibilities on to other people.
 If the team thinks this may be the case it is important for them to discuss alternatives that will suit them all better and still get the work done.